Venus and Adonis (Shakespeare poem)

 The poem is inspired by and based on stories found in the Metamorphoses, a narrative poem by the Latin poet, Ovid (43 BC – AD 17/18).
 Ovid's much briefer version of the tale occurs in book ten of his Metamorphoses.
 It differs greatly from Shakespeare's version.
 Ovid's Venus goes hunting with Adonis to please him, but otherwise is uninterested in the out-of-doors.
 She wears "tucked up" robes, worries about her complexion, and particularly hates dangerous wild animals.
-Shakespeare's Venus is a bit like a wild animal herself: she apparently goes naked, and is not interested in hunting, but only in making love to Adonis, offering her body to him in graphically explicit terms.
+Shakespeare's Venus is a bit like a wild animal herself: she apparently goes naked, and is not interested in hunting, but only in having sex with Adonis, offering her body to him in graphically explicit terms.
 In the end, she insists that the boar's killing of Adonis happened accidentally as the animal, impressed by the young hunter's beauty, gored him while trying to kiss him.
-Venus's behavior seems to reflect Shakespeare's own feelings of empathy about animals: his poem devotes many stanzas to descriptions of a stallion's feelings as he pursues a sexually attractive mare and to a hare's feelings as hounds run it down, which is inconsistent with Venus's request that he hunt only harmless animals like hares.
+Venus's behavior seems to reflect Shakespeare's own feelings of empathy about animals: his poem devotes many stanzas to descriptions of a stallion's feelings as he pursues a sexually attractive mare and to a hare's feelings as hounds run it down.
 Other stories in Ovid's work are, to a lesser degree, considered sources: the tales of Salmacis and Hermaphroditus, Narcissus, and Pygmalion.

 It was published about five years before Christopher Marlowe's posthumously published Hero and Leander, which is also a narrative love poem based on a story from Ovid.

 Venus and Adonis was extremely popular as soon as it was published, and it was reprinted fifteen times before 1640.
 It is unusual that so few of the original quartos have survived.

 Synopsis

-Venus seducing Adonis as depicted by Nicolas Poussin, c.1626, a re-united painting.
+Venus Seducing Adonis as depicted by Nicolas Poussin, c.
+1626, a re-united painting.